tolomea/django-data-browser/README.md

 ### get_fieldsets

 The Data Browser also calls `get_fieldsets` to find out what fields the current user can access.
-When it does this it always passes a newly constructed instance of the relevant model.
-This is necessary to work around Django's User admin messing with the fieldsets when `None` is passed.

 As with `get_queryset` the Data Browser will set `request.databrowser` when calling `get_fieldsets` and you can test this to detect it and make Data Browser specific customizations.

+The Django User Admin has code to change the fieldsets when adding a new user.
+To compensate for this, when calling `get_fieldsets` on a subclass of `django.contrib.auth.admin.UserAdmin` the Data Browser will pass a newly constructed instance of the relevant model.
+This behavior can be disabled by setting `settings.DATA_BROWSER_AUTH_USER_COMPAT` to False.

 ## URL Format